Logo

 • Pour 1 cup of distilled white vinegar or diluted bleach down the drain line monthly during cooling season.

-If you still have a manual or basic programmable thermostat, upgrading to a smart thermostat is one of the highest-ROI home improvements you can make.
-Benefits include:
+If you still have a manual or basic programmable thermostat, upgrading to a smart thermostat is one of the highest-ROI home improvements you can make right now — especially with federal tax credits no longer available to offset big system purchases.

-• Automated temperature schedules that match your routine, savings of $100–$200/year on average.
+• Automated temperature schedules that match your routine — average savings of $100–$200/year on energy bills.

-• Remote control from your phone, never come home to a 90-degree house or forget to adjust it before vacation.
+• Remote control from your phone — never come home to a 90-degree house or forget to adjust before vacation.

-• Energy usage reports that help identify if your system is running inefficiently.
+• Energy usage reports that help identify if your system is running inefficiently — a useful early warning between annual service visits.

-• Compatibility with geofencing to automatically adjust when you leave or arrive home.
+• Geofencing to automatically adjust temperature when you leave or arrive home.

-Popular models compatible with most Team Enoch-installed systems include the Ecobee and Google Nest.
+Popular models compatible with most Team Enoch-installed systems include the Ecobee SmartThermostat Premium and Google Nest Learning Thermostat.
 Ask your technician which is best for your setup.

 How to Choose the Right HVAC Contractor